Iepoev/Thesis/paper/source/07_medische_context.md

 The human body is a complex balancing act of various electrical and/or hormonal impulses.

-The nerval system is can be split up in hierarchy: Starting from teh full nerval system we can split 2 subsytems based on their location; the central nervous system in the brain and spinal cord, and the peripheral nervous system in the rest of the body.
+The nerval system is can be split up in hierarchy: Starting from the full nerval system we can split 2 subsytems based on their location; the central nervous system in the brain and spinal cord, and the peripheral nervous system in the rest of the body.
 The peripheral nervous system can again be split up into 2 subsystems based on the control that we have over it: the somatic nerval system which handles voluntary signals and the autonomic nerval system which handles involuntary signals.
 The autonomic nerval system can again be split up based on the context in which signals are sent: the sympathetic nerval system which handles "fight-and-flight" reactions and the parasympathetic nerval system which handles "rest-and-digest" reactions.

 Nervous control starts with two paired centers in the brainstem.
 The cardioaccelerator regions stimulate activity via sympathetic stimulation, and the cardioinhibitory centers decrease heart activity via parasympathetic stimulation.
 During rest, both centers provide stimulation to the heart, with a slight predomination for cardioinhibitory stimulation as the SA node left to its own devices would initiate a sinus rhythm of approximately 100 bpm.
 This means that simply stopping parasympathetic stimulation would let the heart rate to increase to approx. 100 bpm, but a further increase requires sympathetic stimulation.